 Thus, this is the reflex integration center of your brain.
 Here, eye and ear signals come together, and head and eye movements are also controlled.
 Whenever you hear a sudden flash of light or a startling sound, the corpora quadrigemina bolts into action.

-Since your midbrain is such a complex structure, the effect of damage is wide ranging.
-Issues resulting from damage to the midbrain include difficulty vision and hearing difficulties.
+Since your midbrain is such a complex structure, the effect of damage is wide-ranging.
+Issues resulting from damage to the midbrain include difficulty with vision and hearing difficulties.
 Even Parkinson’s disease has been linked to the midbrain.

 Movement can also be affected, for instance in the case of Traumatic Brain Injury (TBI).
-In the case of a traffic accident for instance, nerves can be damaged, and use of limbs diminished.
-Reflexes, heart rate and respiration can also be affected.
+In the case of a traffic accident, for instance, nerves can be damaged, and the use of limbs diminished.
+Reflexes, heart rate, and respiration can also be affected.

-Either way, maintaining a healthy brain through your life is an essential job for each of us.
+Either way, maintaining a healthy brain throughout your life is an essential job for each of us.
 And more than anything else, lifelong learning seems to be the key to a healthy brain.